QuestNetwork/qd-social-ts/README.md

 **0.9.5**
 - Comments On Posts
-- Connect To Facebook/Instagram
+- Connect To Facebook/Instagram/Other Platforms

 **0.9.6**
-- Connect To TikTok
+- Up to 5 Social Profiles

 ## License
 GNU Affero GPLv3